 - Value: Set the default value for this variable in this job.

-This description has no consequence or functionality beyond being present in the dialog for editing the variable and when the job is being called from a Run Orchestration or Run Transformation component.
+Click the edit button to edit that variable's description.
+The description has no consequence or functionality beyond being present in the dialog for editing the variable, and when the job is being called from a Run Orchestration or Run Transformation component.

-Variables can also be edited via Text Mode by clicking the checkbox.
+Variables can also be edited via Text Mode by checking the checkbox.

-Iteration components work by setting variables to a new value for each iteration.
-This means you must define variables you wish to iterate in advance, and then use them when configuring iteration components.
+Iterator components work by setting variables to a new value for each iteration.
+This means you must define variables you wish to iterate in advance, and then use them when configuring iterator components.
 Iterations can be run in parallel, too, and in which case the variable scope must be set to "Copied" to ensure each parallel component sees its own copied copy of the variable.

-Python scripts can push new values into variables using their built-in context object.
-See the Python component documentation for an example of this.
+Python scripts can push new values into variables using their built-in "context" object.
+See the Python Script component documentation for an example of this.

-If you have any questions about Matillion ETL's job variables, or require assistance with any other aspect of Matillion ETL, please contact our support team.
+If you have any questions about Matillion ETL's job variables, or require assistance with any other aspect of Matillion ETL, please contact support.